-This publication discusses filing information for U.S. citizens and resident aliens only.
-If you are a resident alien for the entire year, you must file a tax return following the same rules that apply to U.S. citizens.
+The publication is for U.S. citizens and resident aliens only.
+If you are a resident alien for the entire year, you must follow the same tax rules that apply to U.S. citizens.
 The rules to determine if you are a resident or nonresident alien are discussed in Chapter 1 of Publication 519, U.S. Tax Guide for Aliens.

 Nonresident aliens.
 If you are a nonresident alien, the rules and tax forms that apply to you may be different from those that apply to U.S. citizens.
-See Chapter 5 of Publication 519.
+See Publication 519.